1) Find a Location

 - The necessary price a specialty coffee farmer should charge (just in green bean form) to pay employees a livable wage is around $3.75 per pound.
 This doesn’t include the cost to export the beans as well as potential taxes.

-Understanding the common coffee production processes is crucial when buying green beans either from an importer or farmer.
+Understanding the common coffee production processes is crucial when buying green coffee beans either from an importer or farmer.
 Why?
 Because each process affects the flavor profile of the beans differently, which will inform what you buy and how you roast them.

 - Natural/Unwashed: Once the coffee cherries reach ideal ripeness, farmers pick them from the trees, place them on drying racks, and sun-dry them to fully remove the pulp and mucilage (the fruit surrounding the bean).
 This typically takes three to six weeks.